catpea/catpea-project/database/furkies-purrkies/poem-1060/index.md

 Point is, Indoctrination is everywhere, it is the common cold, the rhinovirus, for our mind.

-[Cornell West in Astra Taylor’s Examined Mind captures it most poetically][1], they virus is in out tacit assumptions, our un-articulated presuppositions.
+[Cornell West in Astra Taylor’s Examined Life captures it most poetically][1], they virus is in out tacit assumptions, our un-articulated presuppositions.

 One you look for it,